zalando/restful-api-guidelines/deprecation/Deprecation.md

 ## {{ book.should }} Add Monitoring for Warning Header

-Clients should monitor the `Warning` header in HTTP responses.
+Clients should monitor the `Warning` header in HTTP responses to see if an API will be deprecated in future.

 ## {{ book.must }} Not Start Using Deprecated APIs